implico/frontend-starter/README.md

 }
 ```

 This creates a 2-col grid for tablet and 4-col grid for desktop with a 20px gutter.
+Remember, that if you nest the grids, specify the gutter also for `grid-row` and `grid-col`, because these mixins take the last used width from a global variable set in `grid-cont`.

 You can define custom grid classes at the top-level, to make them reusable.

-This allows you to create fully customized column sizes (no Bootsrap 12 cols scheme, like 13%/47%/40%) and gutters.
+This allows you to create fully customized column sizes (non-Bootsrap 12 cols scheme, rather like 13%/47%/40%) and gutters.